-After a quick breakfast at the hotel, you’ll head to Cusco’s Poroy train station, where you’ll board the Hiram Bingham Train to Machu Picchu.
+After a quick breakfast at the hotel, you’ll head to Cusco’s Poroy train station, where you’ll board the Belmond Hiram Bingham Train to visit Machu Picchu.

-The Hiram Bingham Train is a key part of all the best Machu Picchu tours.
+The luxury Belmond Train is a key part of all the best Machu Picchu tours.
 Traversing the distance from Cusco to Aguas Calientes in a cool three hours, the train is bursting with luxury: fine woodwork, glasses of champagne, live music, and panoramic views of the Andes.

-When you arrive to Aguas Calientes, you’ll take a short bus ride up the mountain to Machu Picchu.
-An English-speaking guide will show you around the ruins.
-Lunch and accommodation will be at the Machu Picchu Sanctuary Lodge, a five-star hotel just outside the sacred citadel.
+When you arrive to Aguas Calientes, you’ll take a short bus ride up the mountain to Machu Picchu for a guided tour.
+Lunch and accommodation will be at the Machu Picchu Sanctuary Lodge, the Belmond hotel just outside the sacred citadel.

 Day 3: Machu Picchu (second day)

-On the third day, you’ll get up early, grab breakfast at the hotel, and return to Machu Picchu.
+On the third day, you’ll get up early, grab breakfast at the hotel, and return to the Inca world heritage site.
 The ruins can get crowded, but early in the morning is the best time to visit the Inca ruins.
 You can really get in touch with the solitary, mystical spirit that characterizes the citadel.
 (Another option is to climb Huayna Picchu to take in the amazing overview of the sanctuary.)

 After fully enjoying the wonders of Machu Picchu, you’ll board the train back to Cusco, soaking in the astonishing views and reflecting on the mysterious, captivating ruins.